MaddyGuthridge/Universal-Controller-Script/docs/setup.md

 1. Make sure you're in the [Discord server](https://discord.gg/6vpfJUF), so that you'll get notified when updates are released.
 You can also ask for tech support there.
 2. If you're on Windows, install Git (it should be pre-installed on MacOS and Linux) so that the script can be updated easily.
 3. Navigate to `Documents/Image-Line/FL Studio/Settings/Hardware` in your file
     manager and use the right click menu to open it in a terminal (you might need to use "See more options" on Windows).
-4. Run the command `git clone https://github.com/MiguelGuthridge/Universal-Controller-Script` which will download and install the script.
+4. Run the command `git clone --recursive https://github.com/MiguelGuthridge/Universal-Controller-Script` which will download and install the script.
 5. Launch (or close and relaunch) FL Studio, and open the MIDI Settings window.
 6. Set your desired controller's ports to be the same (non-zero) value in both